Manage GCP Dataproc Cluster IAM Permissions

 Beyond these examples

-These snippets focus on specific IAM management features: role-based access control and authoritative vs non-authoritative member management.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
+They’re intentionally minimal rather than full access control policies.

 The examples reference pre-existing infrastructure such as Dataproc clusters and GCP project and region configuration.
-They focus on configuring IAM bindings rather than provisioning clusters or projects.
+They focus on configuring access rather than provisioning clusters.

 To keep things focused, common IAM patterns are omitted, including: